McStroke: Cultural references

 The episode featured various references to the popular culture.
-In a scene, we are shown the Monopoly man, from the board game Monopoly, in a prison that is reminiscent of The Shawshank Redemption.
-Brian and Stewie are shown watching the television drama, One Tree Hill.
+In a scene, the Monopoly man is shown, from the board game Monopoly, in a prison that is reminiscent of The Shawshank Redemption.
+Brian and Stewie are watching the television drama, One Tree Hill.
 Singer and actor Will Smith is shown rapping positive and kid-friendly lyrics.
 When Peter has his mustache, he enters an Italian deli and assumes that he can speak Italian because of his mustache.
 Peter sings R.E.M.'s song "It's the End of the World as We Know It (And I Feel Fine)".
 Peter's paralysis is cured by stem cell experiments.
 Peter tries to find good comedy material for Robin Williams.

 McBurgertown is a parody of worldwide fast-food company McDonald's and similar fast-food multinational chains.
 The slaughterhouse is referred to as "Dacow" which is a reference to the concentration camp of Dachau.
 Bob Dylan's song "Hurricane" is played in the episode.
 There is a musical chase sequence through multiple doors and a hallway, inspired by late 1960s Saturday morning cartoons like The Archies and Scooby-Doo, backed by the 1967 song "Pleasant Valley Sunday" by The Monkees.
 J. Wellington Wimpy (from the comic strip Popeye) makes a cameo appearance (as an in-gag to both his drooping facial features and affinity for hamburgers).